 Students are to develop a clear understanding of the following aspects:

-- Practical application of infrastructure management principles in selected infrastructure systems, e.g. bridges, power supply, water infrastructure
+Practical application of infrastructure management principles in selected infrastructure systems, e.g. transport, power supply, coastal, and water infrastructure

 Areas of interest